floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

-But in more recent 3D APIs, textures and samplers are completely separate objects, their relationship doesn't become clear until they are used together in texture sampling calls deep down in a shader functions.
+But in more recent 3D APIs, textures and samplers are completely separate objects, their relationship doesn't become clear until they are used together in texture sampling calls deep down in shader code.
 And from the 3D API's point-of-view this is as 'here be dragons' territory as it gets.